 Getting started with Internal Audit

 With great benefits from internal auditing, organisations should adopt the practice in their business activities.
-To get started with internal audit, the management is required to appoint someone to carry out the process efficiently.
+To get started with an internal audit, the management is required to appoint someone to carry out the process efficiently.
 The most crucial part of the auditing process is to plan and implement it to generate audit reports.
 During the planning process, scope and objectives are defined with compliance to policies, regulations and industry standards.

 Once the Audit Plan is prepared, it is implemented for performance evaluation and documentation.
 The latter part involves making audit reports based on the information obtained from previous observations.
 The auditor can draw necessary conclusions from the reports and present them to the management to take the required actions.
 The auditing process can take a further step if follow-up is done by the auditor to ensure better functioning of the business.